Deutsch: Anämie / Español: Anemia / Português: Anemia / Français: Anémie / Italiano: Anemia

 - Dietary Insufficiency: Vegan or vegetarian diets lacking in fortified foods or supplements may increase the risk of anemia.

-- Compromised Recovery: Poor oxygenation slows tissue repair and increases injury risk.
+- Compromised Recovery: Poor Oxygenation slows tissue repair and increases injury risk.

 Similar Terms